emilyxtang/postgresql-crud-ops-on-students-table/README.md

    ('Jane', 'Smith', 'jane.smith@example.com', '2023-09-01'),
    ('Jim', 'Beam', 'jim.beam@example.com', '2023-09-02');
    ```
-5. Open the folder `a3q1` in IntelliJ.
+5. Clone the repository and open it in IntelliJ.
 6. Update the `URL`, `USER`, and `PASSWORD` variables on lines 13, 18, and 23 of `Main.java` as necessary.
 7. Run the main method in `Main.java`.